 Partial Action Plan 10 was initially approved by HUD in February 2006 with a total allocation of \$301,458,947 for the activities shown above.
-The first amendment, approved by HUD in September 2010 reduced the allocation for East River Waterfront (ERW) Access by \$1,000,000.
+The first amendment, approved by HUD in September 2010 reduced the allocation for East River Waterfront Access by \$1,000,000.
 The second amendment, published in March 2012, eliminated funding in this Action Plan for the Splendor of Florence festival.
-The third amendment, approved by HUD in May 2012, added funding for the Pier 42 component of the ERW.
+The third amendment, approved by HUD in May 2012, added funding for the Pier 42 component of the East River Waterfront.
 The fourth amendment clarified the recipients of Chinatown projects grant funds.
 The fifth amendment, approved by HUD in October 2016, added an additional \$5,000,000 for Pier 42.
 The sixth amendment reduced the allocations for Street Management, Ferry Service and New York Stock Exchange to the amounts actually spent on these completed activities, thus closing the activities.
 The seventh amendment increased the Hudson River Park Segment 3 allocation by \$1,500,000 to provide funding necessary to complete Pier 26 at Hudson River Park.
-The eighth amendment reduced the ERW Esplanade & Piers and Chinatown Projects allocations to the amounts actually used for those projects and transferred the residual balances to the Affordable Housing activity in the Final Action Plan.
-The ninth amendment reduces the ERW Access and Pier 42 allocations to the actual amounts spent as the ERW Access projects are complete and the funds needed to fulfill LMDC's obligations for the Pier 42 project exist in PAP S-2.
+The proposed eighth amendment reduces the East River Waterfront Esplanade & Piers and Chinatown Projects allocations to the amounts actually used for those projects and transfers the residual balances to the Affordable Housing activity in the Final Action Plan.
+This will enable the closing of the aforementioned activities in this action plan.